Cookie Consent Integration with Shopify

 {marketing: '', analytics: '', preferences: '', sale_of_data: ''}

-For example, if you're using the Google & YouTube library, Google events will fire/not fire based on consent given via the CMP without introducing any specific OneTrust blocking methods.
+For example, if you are using the Google & YouTube library, Google events will fire/not fire based on consent given via the CMP without introducing any specific OneTrust blocking methods.
 Additionally, Shopify's own first party cookies remove themselves from the browser if consent is opted out.

 OneTrust AutoBlocking